kaloyantihomirov/StudentsMinimalApi/README.md

 Problem Details is used for providing machine-readable errors for HTTP APIs.

 I used endpoint filters for common validation code.
 I also used a factory pattern for them to be more reusable.
+A filter factory is a generalised way to add endpoint filters.
+I used a filter factory for a general way to validate if the id of a student is not empty and starts with 's'.